HackerSpace-PESU/Best11-Fantasycricket/README.md

 2. Rename cloned directory to cricket

 3. Change your directory to where u have stored cricket
- * Note :do not change ur directory to cricket but where u have stored cricket for example if you cloned it to the downloads folder then change directory to downloads and not downloads/cricket
+ * Note :do not change your directory to cricket but where you have stored cricket for example if you cloned it to the downloads folder then change directory to downloads and not downloads/cricket

 4. Run the files :